 Discussion

-The aim of this retrospective follow up study was to assess predictors of mortality among preterm neonates admitted to Neonatal intensive care Unit at Hawassa University Comprehensive Specialized Hospital.
+The aim of this retrospective follow up study was to assess predictors of mortality among preterm neonates admitted to Neonatal Intensive Care Unit at Hawassa University Comprehensive Specialized Hospital.
 According to the findings of this study, the proportion of preterm neonatal mortality identified was 33.3%.
 Seven variables such as ANC visit, Gestational age, multiple pregnancy, early initiation of breast feeding, preterm neonatal sepsis at admission, Birth Asphyxia at admission and fifth minute Apgar score of less than seven were independent significant predictors of preterm neonatal Mortalities.

 The proportion of mortality of preterm neonates admitted to Neonatal Intensive Care Unit in Hawassa University Comprehensive Specialized Hospital during the study period was 241 (33.3%).
-This was comparable with the study conducted in Jimma 34.9% (20) and Felegehiwot 34.1% (21) and other developing countries like Uganda 31.6% (22).
-However, it was slightly higher than the study conducted in University of Gondar 25.2%(23), Tertiary care hospital in Addis Ababa 23.2%(24), stud developing countries like Nigeria 27.69% (25), South Africa Johannesburg Hospital 26.5%(26), Cameroon 15.7% (27) and developed countries like Iran 27.4%(28).
+This finding was comparable with the study conducted in Jimma 34.9% (20) and Felegehiwot Hospitals 34.1% (21) in Ethiopia and findings from other developing countries like Uganda 31.6% (22).
+However, it was slightly higher than the findings from study conducted in University of Gondar, 25.2%(23), and Tertiary care hospital in Addis Ababa, 23.2%(24), in Ethiopia; study findings from other developing countries like Nigeria 27.69% (25), South Africa Johannesburg Hospital 26.5%(26), Cameroon 15.7% (27) and findings of the studies conducted in developed countries like Iran 27.4%(28).
 But, it was lower than the study conducted in low income country 37.5%(29) and urban Pakistan 47.3%(30).

-This difference in the magnitude of neonatal mortality across different neonatal care Units in countries might reflect variation in the study settings and quality of services provided in those settings.
+This difference in the magnitude of neonatal mortality across different neonatal care Units in various countries might reflect variation in the study settings and quality of services provided in those settings.
 Differences in NICU standard, the quantity and quality of trained health professionals and health service utilization practices of the community and treatment modalities can explain those differences.
 Other possible reasons might be methodological differences and the differences in sample size utilized.
-Generally, the higher proportion of mortality in Hawassa University Comprehensive Specialized Hospital compared to some of the hospitals mentioned earlier needs attention to improve the quality of care provided in the unit
+Generally, the higher proportion of mortality in Hawassa University Comprehensive Specialized Hospital compared to some of the hospitals mentioned earlier needs attention to improve the quality of care provided in the unit.

+Proportion of preterm neonates with Apgar score of less 7 at 5th minutes was 61.8%.
+The Possible causes for this fact might be existence of insufficient equipment, space shortage and workload and knowledge gap which are actually the usual problems in developing countries.
+Of the preterm neonates participated in this study, 61.3% were hypothermic among which 39.7% died.
+This indicates inadequate service delivery practices in the delivery room that can be directly linked to workload and insufficient equipment’s.

-Having ANC follow up during pregnancy was significantly predicts survival time to death of preterm neonates.
+Having ANC follow up during pregnancy was significantly predicted survival time to death of preterm neonates.
 Preterm neonates whose mother had have ANC follow up were 48% less likely to die when compared to those preterm neonates whose mother had no ANC follow up (AHR, 0.52(0.30, 0.85) (p<0.05).
 This study was consistent with the study conducted in University of Gonder Specialized Hospital (31) and Felegehiwot Hospital (21).
-The possible reason might be lack of ANC visits which monitoring of pregnancy lead to neonatal complications during and after delivery
+The possible reason might be lack of ANC visits which could be resulted from inadequate monitoring of pregnancy and lead to neonatal complications and death during and after delivery.